MysteriousJ/Joystick-Input-Examples/README.md

 ### RawInput
 The first step with RawInput is registering to receive `WM_INPUT` events.
 Unlike the other APIs, RawInput uses an event queue to get inputs.
 This has a distinct advantage of being able to get inputs that may have been missed between frames, such as a button being quickly pressed and released (though most games don't worry about this; it would have to be running well under 30fps for players to notice).
 To register for events, fill out one or more `RAWINPUTDEVICE` structs and pass an array of them to RegisterRawInputDevices().
 The structs take the HID usage page and usages of devices for which to receive events, bit flags, and a handle to the window whose window procedure will receive the events.
 You can use your game window's existing procedure, or create a non-visible window to encapsulate joystick code.
 The `rawinput` and `combined` examples use a non-visible window to get events in a terminal-based program.

 The `lParam` for a `WM_INPUT` message is a handle to the RawInput data for that event.
 Each `WM_INPUT` has its own RawInput data, so if it takes longer to process an event than the update frequency of the joystick, the queue can get seriously backed up.
+Also, each event's RawInput data contains the entire state of the controller, so you may only want to process the latest one.

+As an alternative to handling `WM_INPUT` events, you can use `GetRawInputBuffer()` to get an array of all queued `RAWINPUT` data.
+Unfortunately, it has some alignment quarks.
+If you compile your program for x86 and run on an x64 machine, the `RAWINPUT` data will be missaligned.
+You can play around with this in the `rawinput_buffered` example.

 Pass the RawInput data handle to GetRawInputData to get the actual input buffer, along with a handle to the RawInput device that can be used to get more information about it.

 [Preparsed Data](https://docs.microsoft.com/en-us/windows-hardware/drivers/hid/preparsed-data) describes what kind of data is in the input buffer.
 We can pass the preparsed data along with the input buffer to the `HidP_*` set of functions to extract analog and digital values.
 The `rawinput` example prints out all available analog values, while the `combined` example looks at usages to determine which values correspond to analog sticks and triggers on a typical HID joystick.